spine-tools/Spine-Toolbox/README.md

 ## Building the User Guide

 Source files for the User Guide can be found in `/docs/source` directory.
+In order to build the HTML docs, you need to first follow the above 'Upgrading all dependencies' (among other things this installs Sphinx, which is the documentation builder).
-You can build HTML pages from the source files by using `/bin/build_doc.bat` (Windows) or `/bin/build_doc.sh` (Linux) scripts.
+After that, you can build HTML pages from the source files by using `/bin/build_doc.bat` (Windows) or `/bin/build_doc.sh` (Linux) scripts.
 After running the script, the index page can be found in `/docs/build/html/index.html`.
 The User Guide can also be opened from Spine Toolbox menu Help->User Guide (F2).

 ## Troubleshooting